New York Foreclosure Attorneys Here to Help Save Your Home

 6. Lender lost the promissory note or mortgage.

 As mentioned in the previous section, the lender has the responsibility to show that you owe them money.
 To prove this in court, the lender has to show the mortgage loan and other related paperwork with the promissory note or mortgage to show that you are responsible to paying back the monies owed to the lender.
 If the lender cannot meet this requirement, the foreclosure proceeding will be dismissed because the lender will be unable to show to the Court that it has been damaged by your failure to comply with the terms of the mortgage agreement.
 However, a new foreclosure could be commenced if the lender is able to locate the outstanding documents.

-If you think any of the above defenses may apply to you, please consult a foreclosure attorney for further advice.
+If you think any of the above defenses may apply to you, please consult a New York Foreclosure Attorney for further advice.
 Time may be of the essence.

 Homeowner’s Responsibility During The Foreclosure Process